 - Age Lift: Of a sort.
 Their comics counterparts resided in the 30th century due to Barry and Iris being there at the time (long story), but are born here due to the differences in the adaptations.

 - Strong Family Resemblance: Both twins have Barry's eye colour, and Don is blond to boot.

 - Supernaturally Young Parent: Don is the man who will eventually father Bart Allen aka Impulse/Kid Flash II, who time-traveled to before Don was even born.
-That doesn't stop Bart from affectionately calling him "Dad" when he's two (to Iris' dismay).
+That doesn't stop Bart from affectionately calling him "Dad" when he's two (to Iris's dismay).

 - Superpowerful Genetics: They both have Super Speed from their dad, making them literally quite difficult to keep up with for their non-super mom Iris.

-- Theme Twin Naming: with each other no less.
+- Theme Twin Naming: With each other no less.
 Don and Dawn are phonetically pronounced the same.

 Species: Atlantean (1/4 human)

 - Adaptational Name Change: Slightly.
 In the comics, he's called Arthur Curry Jr., "Artur" is a variation of the name "Arthur".
 It could be his Atlantean name, while his name on the surface is still Arthur Jr.

 - Spared by the Adaptation: His comics counterpart was Stuffed in the Fridge by Black Manta during the "Death of a Prince" story.
 Here, he's very much alive and well.